hline

 Shemot (Exodus) 40:38 For the cloud of HaShem was upon the tabernacle by day, and fire was on it by night, in the sight of all the house of Israel, throughout all their journeys.

-2 Luqas (Acts) 2:36 Therefore let all the house of Israel know assuredly, that HaShem has made that same Yeshua, whom you have crucified, both Master and Messiah.
+2 Luqas (Acts) 2:36 Therefore let all the house of Israel know assuredly, that G-d hath made that same Yeshua, whom ye have crucified, both Master and Messiah.

-Hebrews (Bereans) 8:10 For this is the covenant that I will make with the house of Israel after those days, says the Lord; I will put my laws into their mind, and write them in their hearts: and I will be to them HaShem, and they shall be to me a people.
+Hebrews (Bereans) 8:10 For this is the covenant that I will make with the house of Israel after those days, saith the Lord; I will put my laws into their mind, and write them in their hearts: and I will be to them a G-d, and they shall be to me a people.

 Clearly the meaning extends to much more extended family.
 Israel, Jacob, was the father of the people of Israel.
 The household of Israel is thus the extended family of Jacob.

 As was said earlier, the concept of household salvation involves the leader of a household doing something which then saves the rest of his household.
-The actions of one affect the whole family and the community.
+The actions of one affect the whole.
 Many can be saved through one.
 Therefore, it is important to understand who can be the leader of a household.

 The leader of a household is always the father.
-The leader of a community is also a father to his household.
 No place in Torah will you find the phrase 'house of Sarah' or 'house of Batshevah'.
 We can also extend this and say that the leader of the household is also a firstborn, regardless if he was actually the first to come from his mother's womb.
 Rashi explains this in his commentary for the following passage in Torah:

 Shemot (Exodus) 12:29-30 And it came to pass, that at midnight HaShem smote all the firstborn in the land of Egypt, from the firstborn of Pharaoh that sat on his throne unto the firstborn of the captive that was in the dungeon; and all the firstborn of cattle.
 And Pharaoh rose up in the night, he, and all his servants, and all the Egyptians; and there was a great cry in Egypt; for there was not a house where there was not one dead.